GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/not-leaking-credentials-when-connecting-to-services/en.md

 }
 ```

-## Where could credentials be exposed
+## How could credentials be leaked

 We often need to provide credentials when connecting to external services.